 This is neither a service that is expressly requested by the user of the website, nor does it offer any added value for the user of the website, explains the LfD Niedersachsen.

-A common error is that GTM scripts are already activated when the page is called up - i.e. even before the Consent - are loaded.
-This means that data can flow to Google or other third-party providers even before consent is given.
+A common mistake is that GTM scripts are already loaded when the page is accessed - i.e. before consent has been given.
+As a result, data can flow to Google or other third-party providers even before consent is given.
 Correct configuration is therefore crucial: all tracking tags must be blocked until consent is given.
 The sole use of a Consent Management Platform (CMP) does not automatically lead to legally effective consent.

 Implications for website operators